 If you’ve read our previous blogs, you’ll already know that content is the number one cause of delays to web projects.
 With this in mind, identifying who is taking ownership of your content should be agreed right at the start of the project.
 This allows for plenty of time to gather information from the wider group, write the content, and gain internal approval to ensure deadlines are achieved.

 Content gathering can be collaborative, and we encourage our clients to collate content from all areas of the business.
 No one understands your offering and processes better than your people on the frontline.
-Tools such as Gather Content, Kentico Cloud and Google Docs are useful and encourage collaboration from the wider organisation.
+Tools such as Gather Content, Kentico Kontent and Google Docs are useful and encourage collaboration from the wider organisation.

 Create a Sitemap